 The book Principles and Practices of Teaching and Training (in the picture) should give trainee teachers all they need to start their role and work towards a relevant teaching qualification which is on the RQF (or not).

-If you are a teacher or a learner of the teaching qualifications, you can find resources to help you here.
+If you are a teacher or a learner of the teacher training qualifications, you can find resources to help you here.

 Ofqual is independent of government and reports directly to Parliament.